ElSenpaiSAMA/ElSenpaiSAMA/README.md

 </div>

-Working as a **Backend Developer at Novicell ES** — building production stuff with .NET, C# and Sitecore across multiple client projects.
+Working as a **Developer at Imagine** — building production stuff with .NET, C# and Sitecore across multiple client projects.
 Got promoted from intern to dev in under 6 months, which I'm pretty happy about.

 Outside of work I've been going deep into **data engineering and AI** — ETL pipelines, local LLMs with Ollama, agentic workflows.
 Still learning, but shipping things along the way.